hashanCB/SpaceX.com-Full-Homepage/README.md

-## SpaceX.com Inspired Full Homepage with React and Tailwind CSS
+## SpaceX.com  Full Homepage with React and Tailwind CSS

 This repository encompasses the complete source code and assets for a SpaceX.com-inspired homepage.
 Crafted using React and Tailwind CSS, this project not only replicates the SpaceX navigation bar but extends to provide a responsive and captivating design for the entire homepage.